Engelbert107/WineQuality/README.md

 Finally, ``we deployed the Random Forest model using Flask``, enabling local predictions.
 This deployment provides a solid foundation for future implementation in a production environment.
 The project showcases how robust preprocessing and model selection can lead to effective predictions, offering potential business value in classifying wine quality.

 ## How to run scripts?
-1. Download the project repository
+1. Download the project repository to explore the code and documentation.
-2. Run the pipeline for the best model
+2. Run the pipeline for the best model.
    ```bash
    python pipeline/pipeline_best_model.py
    ```
-3. To evalute the best model on the test set
+3. To evalute the best model on the test set.
    ```bash
    python evaluate.py
    ```